OpenEvalProject/evals/manuscripts/elife-45311/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/45311/elife-45311-fig2-v2.jpg)

 **Figure 2.:** (A) The ssrA/B gene structure.
 OmpR binds upstream of ssrA, PhoP binds upstream of ssrB.
 The transcription start sites are noted by the bent arrows and the untranslated regions are denoted by the cross-hatchings.
 See Feng et al. (2003) for more details.
 (B) The ability of N-terminal fusions of SsrB linked via a 4XGGSG or 10XGGSG linker to PAmCherry (PAmCherry-4-SsrB and PAmCherry-10-SsrB) or C-terminal fusions (SsrB-4-PAmCherry and SsrB-10-PAmCherry) to activate transcription of a SPI-2-linked promoter PsseI-lacZ, was measured by a β-galactosidase assay.
 Both N-terminal SsrB fusions activated sseI transcription, indicating that the N-terminal fusions were functionally active.
 In contrast, the activity of SsrB C-terminal fusions was similar to a ΔssrB strain, indicating that they were not functionally active.
 (C) A C-terminal fusion of SsrA linked via a 10XGGSG linker to PAmCherry (SsrA-10-PAmCherry) had higher activation of sseI-lacZ compared to the wild-type, but showed a similar fold induction between acid and neutral pH (3.4-fold and 5-fold).
-Error bars represent standard deviations obtained from three, independent experiments, each measurement was in triplicate.10.7554/eLife.45311.005Figure 2—source data 1.10.7554/eLife.45311.006Figure 2—source data 2.
+Error bars represent standard deviations obtained from three, independent experiments, each measurement was in triplicate.

 Upon encountering the acidic environment of the SCV, Salmonella acidifies its cytoplasm in an OmpR-dependent manner through repression of the cadC/BA system (Chakraborty et al., 2015).
 Intracellular acidification provides an important signal for expression and secretion of SPI-2 effectors.
 There is now increasing evidence that this change in intracellular pH is important for pathogenesis (Chakraborty et al., 2015; Chakraborty et al., 2017; Choi and Groisman, 2016), although little is known as to how cytoplasmic acidification leads to SPI-2 gene activation.
 In particular, the effect of acidification on SsrA and SsrB has not been thoroughly investigated.